 Ethnic Variations: Genetics Written by the Planet

-The physical and genetic differences we observe among ethnic groups are largely adaptations to local environments, which are profoundly shaped by tectonics.
+The physical and genetic differences observed among ethnic groups are largely the result of long-term adaptations to local environments, many of which owe their origins to tectonic processes.
+The diverse landscapes shaped by tectonics imposed varied selective pressures, driving genetic differentiation and cultural specialization.

 High-Altitude Adaptations